The new-to-me Sony A7iii arrived today. So I made a quick test shot with it and the Canon 55mm f/1.2 SSC. This is straight out of camera.

 The Girl is doing better.
 I am grateful.
 Life is good.

 In conjunction with yesterday’s post, here is the shot from the Nikkor 105mm f/2 D Defocus lens shot wide open.
 The background blur and bokeh are lovely, as expected.
 This is a big lens and wants to be carried on a big camera.
 It is probably not a lens I would walk around with.
-However, the 85mm f/1.8 is such a lens.
+However, the 85mm f/1.8 is such a lens (to walk around with).
 It is on the chunky side of glass, but not unforgivably so.

 However, for staged captures, the Nikkor 105mm f/2 would be an excellent choice.